9.0 Released! → Native ESM runtimes 🚀, Vite support ⚡️, multi-window apps and more...

 3. Under the "User variables for..." select the Path variable and click Edit...

-4. Click New and add the JDK binaries folder path to the list.
-The default location is
+4. Click New and add the JDK bin folder path to the list.
+The JDK location may vary depending on the version you have installed.

 Additionally, some installations may require creating the JAVA_HOME environment variable manually: